fyrox-book/fyrox-book.github.io/src/fyrox/beginning/assets.md

 - [Sound buffers](../resources/sound.md) - a data buffer for sound sources.
 The engine supports WAV and OGG formats.
 - [Curves](../resources/curve.md) - parametric curve.
 It is used to create complex functions for numeric parameters.
 Curves can be made in `Curve Editor` (`Utils -> Curve Editor`)
-- [Animation Machines](../resources/absm.md) - animation blending state machines (ABSM) - allows you to blend multiple animations into one to create complex animations.
-ABSM can be made in `Animation Editor` (`Utils -> Animation Editor`)

 ## Asset Management